Winter Action Plan

 If you are heading off skiing this season, you want enjoyment to be at the top of the list – so pack some sensible helpers to keep you in condition for the peaks.

 Weleda Rhinodoron Nasal Spray keeps nasal passages and sinuses moist and comfortable in the extreme cold and dry air of high altitude.
 The same dry air, combined with sunshine through the thin atmosphere, can cause havoc with your skin, so don’t forget super-rich skin hero Weleda Skin Food to protect and survive even during aprés-ski.
-We’ve teamed it up with all natural Everon Lip Balm in our Winter Survival Kit.
+Skin Food teamed with all natural Everon Lip Balm or Skin Food Lip Balm is the perfect way to combat dry lips and skin.

-After a day on the slopes, ease off in the bath or shower with Arnica Muscle Soak or Arnica Sports Shower Gel – two bodycare treats which stimulate blood flow, to help ease cramps and relieve over-worked muscles.
+After a day on the slopes, ease off in the bath or shower with Arnica Muscle Soak or Arnica Sports Shower Gel – two body care treats which stimulate blood flow, to help ease cramps and relieve over-worked muscles.
 After a good soak, rub in Arnica Massage Balm – or get someone to rub it in for you – to warm down and relax aching muscles.
-It even comes in a handy 50ml travel-sized bottle.